SummaryRead the full fact sheet

 - Stretching is another excellent way to help maintain joint flexibility.

-See your doctor before you start any new physical activity program.
+See your before you start any new physical activity program.
 If you haven’t exercised for a long time, are elderly or have a chronic disease (such as arthritis), your doctor, physiotherapist or exercise physiologist can help tailor an appropriate and safe exercise program for you.
 If you suffer from osteoporosis, you may also be advised to take more calcium.
 Sometimes, medications are needed to treat osteoporosis.

 Where to get help